dWanderingSoul/Dream-Vacation-App/README.md

 ## Process

 The processes involved in this stage were:
- - Create AWS networking manually via the AWS Console (ClickOps).
+- Provision AWS networking resources using Terraform (VPC, Subnet, IGW, Route Tables)
- - Launch an EC2 instance, install Docker + Docker Compose.
+- Launch an EC2 instance and install Docker & Docker Compose
+- Configure CloudWatch for monitoring EC2 metrics and set up alarms
- - Configure CI/CD to automatically deploy to EC2
+- Update the CI/CD pipeline to automatically deploy the Dream Vacation App
- - Run the Dream Vacation App (frontend + backend) successfully in a browser.
+- Run the application (frontend + backend) successfully and verify it in a browser

-## Setup
+## 🏗 Infrastructure Setup
+I structured the Terraform deployment into networking, EC2 setup, and monitoring.

 ### ⚡ Part 1 – Networking Setup

-Before I could launch my EC2 instance, I needed to ensure the network setup was correct.
-Using the AWS Management Console, I created a custom Virtual Private Cloud (VPC) to isolate my application’s resources.
+Before launching my EC2 instance, I provisioned the network infrastructure using Terraform.
+This ensured my app would have proper connectivity and security.

 ### Steps I Followed:
 1. Created custom VPC